dazzitcorp/oldto/README.md

-When you first get going, create a `.env` file (or, even better, separate `.env.development` and `.env.production` files) in the `frontend` directory with the following keys and values:
+When you first get going, create a `.env` file (or, even better, separate `.env.development` and `.env.production` files) in the `frontend` directory with the following key and value:

     GOOGLE_MAPS_API_KEY=...
-    MAPBOX_API_KEY=...

-and a `.env` file in the `pipeline` directory with the following keys and values:
+and a `.env` file in the `pipeline` directory with the following key and value:

     GOOGLE_MAPS_API_KEY=...